-[23] Counsel restated that the unique relationship between the VAFFC and the FSM, the scope of the project, information received from his client's lobbyist and the ORL created erroneous but honest belief that his client's activities constituted lobbying.
+[23] Counsel restated that the unique relationship between VAFFC and FSM, the scope of the project, information received from his client's lobbyist and the ORL created erroneous but honest belief that his client's activities constituted lobbying.
 Counsel stated that his client did not deliberately contravene the LRA.